ecoinvent/ecoinvent-topology/topology-journal.rst

 1. You have python installed on your machine
 2. You have Postgresql and PostGIS installed on your machine
 3. You have a Postgresql user named "ecoinvent" who can create tables

+Shell script takes a few hours to run.

 Setup
 =====